RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Sick Time

 Sick and personal time leave is available without bound.
-Please take time, with notice (see **communication standards**) as needed to ensure best-available return to full productivity.
+Please take time, with notice (see **communication standards**), as needed, to ensure best-available return to full productivity.
 Please do not expose the rest of the staff to anything which would hamper their performance or delivery.
 Sick time may be taken at the employee's discretion, subject to the understanding that the purpose of leave is to ensure healthy return to work.
-Office attendance during an contagious illness is discouraged; an employee may choose to work from home or take a sick day -- half-days for reasons of illness are also discouraged.
+Office attendance during a contagious illness is discouraged; an employee may choose to work from home or take a sick day.
+Half-days for reasons of illness are also discouraged.

 Other specific requests: